DanySafatli/buildfreshvm/README.md

 ## Synopsis

-This project is a reference for myself to quickly create a fresh Oracle VM with just the right packages to use for testing and learning purposes.
+This project is a reference for myself to quickly create a fresh Oracle VM with just the right packages to use for testing and learning purposes. (specifically for my LFCS courses.
 This install includes the CentOS 7 Minimal contents including developer packages.

 ## Motivation